manoncarbonnel/php-tools-tutorials/Tests/EndToEnd/Behat/README.md

 - Additional services for Behat (*Mink*, *Sessions*, *Drivers*).
 - *Behat\MinkExtension\Context\MinkAwareContext* which provides Mink instance for your contexts.
-- Base *Behat\MinkExtension\Context\MinkContext* context which provides base step definitions and hooks for your contexts or subcontexts.
+- Base *Behat\MinkExtension\Context\MinkContext* context which provides base step definitions and hooks for your contexts or sub-contexts.
 Or it could be even used as context on its own.

 ``` shell
 composer req behat/mink-extension --dev
 ```

-And adjust the Behat config file :
+And adjust the Behat config file:

 ``` yml
 # behat.yml